sigboe/pie-galaxy/docs/Compatibility.md

 # Compatibility

+This compatiblity list may be moved into the wiki, or another page where people can come with feedback.

 ## Native

 ### Ultimate DOOM, The

 * Origninally a DOSBox game
 * Installs using lr-prboom (can change it to another source port)
 * script to zip and unzip the savefile to cohere with other games using lr-prboom
 * Works

 ## DOSBox

-### Akalabeth
+### Akalabeth - World of Doom

 * Installs
 * Keyboard